 The specific objectives of the project were as follows:

-- Introducing in each country innovative technologies of mini or micro-hydroelectric plants and testing the most suitable models for their exploitation (including management and maintenance) in a rural environment.
+- Introducing in each country innovative technologies of mini or micro-hydroelectric plants and testing the most suitable models.

 - Assessing the impact of the project on the environment in order to minimize it and respect the local ecological conditions.